Madhan-ms-21/OOPS/README.md

 - Process Scheduling: The information in the PCB allows the scheduler to make decisions about which process to run next based on priority, state, and other factors.

 - Process Termination: Upon termination, the PCB holds the exit status of the process and is used for cleanup activities, such as deallocating resources.

+### Concurrency
+Concurrency refers to the ability of a system to manage multiple tasks at the same time.
+It doesn't necessarily mean that the tasks are being executed simultaneously; rather, they can make progress independently and may be interleaved.

+### Parallelism
+Parallelism, refers to the actual simultaneous execution of multiple tasks.
+This is typically achieved on multi-core processors, where different cores can execute different threads or processes at the same time.

 ## Thread